na-na-hi/renget/archive/sfbf5.md

 >>>\>"Do not doubt my wisdom, young one.
 You will understand in time...heh heh heh..."

-\>"[Mr. Almudron](https://desu-usergeneratedcontent.xyz/trash/image/1643/77/1643777909025.jpg), I'm a representative from the Guild.
+[\>"Mr. Almudron](https://desu-usergeneratedcontent.xyz/trash/image/1643/77/1643777909025.jpg)%darkgreen%, I'm a representative from the Guild.
 Your dojo has done a great job with providing us capable candidates for new hybrid hunters.
 At least, for the most part."
 \>"You see... recently we've been noticing a somewhat disturbing trend surrounding your graduates.
 Graduates that 9 times out of 10 apply to become a hunter immediately once they're free of your clutches.
 Usually this isn't a problem and we'll welcome any new applicants willing to prove their mettle."
 \>"But this is where the disturbing trend comes in.
 They're mostly female and barely scratch the surface of meeting our requirements.
 Some of them are so voluptuous they can't even wield most hunter weapons properly!
 Now the Guild doesn't discriminate against any applicant's gender or build, but the trend here is clear.
 These recent graduates of yours are not hunter material."
 \>"I really don't know what happened but your standards have obviously plummeted in the past few months.
 Your dojo is not the pristine training grounds that it once was.
 I recommend you try and remedy this troubling trend or else you'll lose the Guild's certification.
 And that means losing all the benefits that come with it."
 \>"Also, some of the comments we've received from your graduates are somewhat audacious if you ask me.
-Get your dojo back into gear or else you might be facing accusations from the Guild that would do more than revoke our little stamp of approval."
+Get your dojo back into gear or else you might be facing accusations from the Guild that would do more than revoke our little stamp of approval."%%

 \##################################################

-\>"Honey, what's this I've been hearing about you turning over the village's food caravans?"
+%darkgreen%\>"Honey, what's this I've been hearing about you turning over the village's food caravans?"
 \>"Grr, grarr!"
 \>"You're perfectly capable of hunting your own food, I taught you myself for Gog's sake!"
 \>"GAAARR, GROAAAR!"